Operator-in-the-Loop Deep Sequential Multi-camera Feature Fusion for Person Re-identification: Proposed Approach

-During the training phase, we require GRU to transform the sequence of image features $\{x_1, x_2, \ldots ,x_k\}$ from the $k$ different cameras to a corresponding sequence of fused representations $\{f_1, f_2, \ldots , f_k\}$ (Sec. \ref{sec:problemstatement}).
-This is achieved by the following set of transformations which are applied at each index $t$ of the sequence:
+During the training phase, we require $\mathcal{F}$ to transform the sequence of image features $\{x_1, x_2, \ldots ,x_k\}$ from the $k$ different cameras to a corresponding sequence of fused representations $\{f_1, f_2, \ldots , f_k\}$ (Sec. \ref{sec:problemstatement}).
+To achieve this, the image features are first transformed to an embedding of pre-defined dimension to obtain $\{\Tilde{x}_1, \Tilde{x}_2, \ldots \}$.
+To increase the robustness of the fusion process, $\{\Tilde{x}_1, \Tilde{x}_2, \ldots \}$ up to and including current camera index $t$ are mean-pooled (purple boxes in Fig.~\ref{fig:GRU_Arch}) and fed as input to a recurrent function block.

-Here, $\odot$ represents element-wise multiplication and $\sigma$ represents the sigmoid function. $h_t$ is formulated to serve as an effective feature representation for the input feature sequence $\{x_1, x_2, \ldots , x_{t}\}$ seen until that point, i.e., $f_t$ = $h_t$.
-The intermediate transformations $r_t,z_t,s_t$ are formulated such that the GRU effectively fuses only helpful aspects of the input and ignores the rest.
-Our design choice of GRU is significantly motivated by this property.
-Note that the subscripted $W$'s and $b$'s are shared across all the sequence indices and form the trainable parameters of the GRU.

 Suppose we choose an image from a training sequence and define it as the \textit{anchor}.
 We define \textit{positive} instances as those training images having the same id as that of the anchor and \textit{negative} instances as those images whose id differs from anchor's id.
 Ideally, we require that a positive instance's feature representation be closer to anchor's representation than the negative's representation.